Neural-Cellular-Automata/website/README.md

 ```
 * [OpenReview Link: *A New Kind of Network?
 Review and Reference
 Implementation of Neural Cellular Automata*]()
+* [Arxiv Link: *A New Kind of Network?
+Review and Reference
+Implementation of Neural Cellular Automata*](https://arxiv.org/abs/2604.24990)

 ### 📹 Demo Video